AIRMAX™ Snoring Nasal Device (Nasal Dilator)amx-snoringdevice

 - More effective than Breathe Right® Nasal Strips

-- Available in medium (fits most) and small, and includes carrying case
+- Comes with medium AND small, and includes carrying case

 The AIRMAX™ Snoring Nasal Device helps with various conditions.
 Below is an overview of the conditions for which it can offer relief:

 SnoringAIRMAX™ is an example of a non-surgical, non-invasive treatment for snoring.
 Its efficacy has been proven in clinical studies.The sound of snoring is sometimes so strong that a partner, family or in some cases even the neighbors suffer from its effects.
 Snoring* is created by a restriction in the airway.
 It is caused by vibrations of the soft palate and other tissue in the mouth, nose and throat (upper airway).
 It is caused by turbulence inside the airway during inspiration.
 The turbulence is caused by a partial blockage that may be located anywhere from the tip of the nose to the vocal chords.Twenty percent of all adults are chronic snorers, and 45% of normal adults snore occasionally.
 As people grow older, their chance of snoring increases.
 Approximately half of all individuals over 60 snore regularly.